Asthma and hay fever

 Asthma and allergies are closely linked.
 Allergens can cause inflammation of the airways and trigger asthma symptoms.
 More than 8 in 10 people with asthma are affected by allergy.

 Many people with asthma also have hay fever.
-Hay fever is the common name for allergic rhinitis.
+Hay fever is the common name for allergic (or seasonal) rhinitis.

 - Watery, itchy eyes

 Symptoms occur when the person is exposed to environmental allergens, such as pollens, house dust mites, mould and animal dander.

 For some people these symptoms occur all year round because they may be caused by allergens that are present in the home or at work (house dust mites, animal dander or occupationally-related allergens).

 Some people have only seasonal hay fever, in spring and summer, often when pollen concentrations (from grasses, trees and weeds) are very high.

 For many people with asthma, having hay fever can worsen their asthma.

 Remember, higher pollen counts can also make asthma worse.